metaclass-nl/MetaclassAuthenticationGuardBundle/README.md

 This bundle is for the symfony framework and this version requires Symfony >=2.8.1.
 (for Symfony ~2.3 use v0.3, for Symfony 2.7 use v0.4)
 Requires metaclass-nl/tresholds-governor 0.2@dev which uses Doctrine DBAL >=2.3
 Tested with MySQL 5.5.
 Tested with PHP7.0.1.
+Tested with Symfony 3.0.1.

 RELEASE NOTES
 -------------